tschf/awesome-oracle-cloud/README.md

 IaaS, or Infrastructure-as-a-Service, includes any infrastructure from (database) servers to storage to networking.

-TODO: add subheadings with resources as they become available.

 ## PaaS

 PaaS, or Platform-as-a-Service, more of the middle tier where you don't need to be concerned with the infrastructure backing it.

-TODO: add subheadings with resources as they become available.

 ## SaaS

 SaaS, or Software-as-a-Service, allows using software on a subscription basis.

-TODO: add subheadings with resources as they become available.

 ## About this document